Ginger Gold

-Ginger Gold is a yellow apple variety which entered commerce in the 1980s, though the original seedling dates from the late 1960s.
-According to the US Apple Association website, as of 2008, it was one of the fifteen most popular apple cultivars in the United States.
+Ginger Gold is a yellow apple variety originating from a chance seedling from the late 1960s and entered commerce in the 1980s, though the original seedling dates from the late 1960s.
+As of the 2010s, it is an important commercial variety.

 Characteristics

-Ginger Gold is one of the earliest commercial apple varieties to ripen, bearing in August on the east coast (mid-July in North Carolina) and July in California.
+The Ginger Gold is one of the earliest commercial apple varieties to ripen; it does so before the Gala, Honeycrisp, and McIntosh.
+Harvest takes place in August in the Northeastern United States, mid-July in North Carolina, July in California, and early September in Ontario and Quebec.
 The fruit is large, conical and starts out a very pale green, though if left on the tree will ripen to a soft yellow with a slightly waxy appearance.

-The primary use is for eating out of hand, though it can be used for most other purposes.
-The flesh, of a cream color, resists browning more than most varieties.
-The flavor is mild but with a tart finish.
+The Ginger Gold can be eaten fresh, as well as for making salad and pie.
+The flesh is creamy in color and resists browning more than most varieties.
+It is crisp and juicy, and is sweeter than tart.
+Slices maintain their shapes when cooked.

 In a 1995 evaluation, the Virginia Extension Service held that "This is the best apple that we have evaluated that ripens before 'Gala'."
+In controlled-atmosphere storage it can last for about six months.

-The trees are very susceptible to mildew.
+The trees are vigorous but very susceptible to fire blight and mildew.